Monday, September 4

 Not mentioned in any of the above 1850 flood accounts is that the Albion Plank Road bridge was carried away in it, as reported in the 6 April 1850 (page 166) The Globe.
 The rapid snow/ice melt was said to be the result of continuous heavy rain from "forenoon" on April 3 through the greater part of April 4.
 How does this compare with the hurricane of September 1878?
 Just as with the 1850 flooding, the hurricane rain damage was extensive.
 Cruikshank and Nason mention it in passing (page 8) as the cause of the Wadsworth sawmill destruction.

 Weston's origin lies in the industries of Farr's Mills on the flood plain of the Etobicoke side of the Humber River.
 James Farr's renaming of the community as Weston, uncritically given as early as 1815, is almost certainly much later.
 Alan Rayburn's 1997 Place Names of Ontario (page 370) suggests 1843.
 An article by Max Rosenthal entitled Postal Service in the Early Days in York County (BNA Topics, 1965; page 234) has a new post office at "Weston" in 1842 but it isn't clear if it was already called that.
 The Globe newspaper began publishing in 1844 and there are a couple of references to Weston in it that year: A mention on October 22 (page 2) clearly places the village in Etobicoke.
 After the flood-plain community was destroyed in 1850, its trades and businesses intended to relocate to the York side of the river, although to what extent this was accomplished is difficult to ascertain.
 What is known is that some trades and businesses did eventually come to be established along the Weston Plank Road, just as residential areas grew on both the York and Etobicoke sides of the river.
 From the 1882 incorporation of Weston until the 1998 amalgamation of the city of York into greater Toronto, the community was effectively split in two by the Humber River, as political borders became manifest.
-But it was also still held together, by proximity, historical inertia, and the post office (especially), which (I'm given to understand) continued to treat the Etobicoke side of Weston as "Weston" — right into the era of postal codes (1970s), when it no longer mattered very much what place designation was used.
+But it was also still held together: by proximity, historical inertia, and especially the post office which continued to treat the Etobicoke side of Weston as "Weston" — right into the 1970s, the era of postal codes when it no longer mattered very much what place designation was used.